Webinar

 • Administrator/Special Access: Provides guidance to mitigate the risks associated with administrator accounts.

-• Access Rights and Verification Methods: Covers password management, multi-factor authentication (MFA), and user verification log policies.
+• Access Rights and Verification Methods: This section covers password management, multi-factor authentication (MFA), and user verification log policies.

-• Access Privileges Management: Focuses on granting access while adhering to the principle of least privilege.
+• Privileged Access Management: Focuses on granting access while adhering to the principle of least privilege.

 • Remote Access: Addresses remote connections, focusing on device security and authentication practices.

-• Vendor Access: Concerns policies related to third-party vendor access, including third-party maintenance and support partners.
+• Vendor Access: Concerns policies related to vendor access management, including third-party maintenance and support partners.

 • Data Collection Rules: Aims to fulfill regulatory requirements and enhance overall security procedures.

-• Exceptions: Explains the procedure for managing situations that necessitate access in violation of set access rules.
+• Exceptions: This section explains the procedure for managing situations that necessitate access in violation of set access rules.
 It's typically brief since the policy covers the most common scenarios.

 • References: Provides information on regulatory frameworks or internal documents cited in the policy for further guidance.

-• Enforcement: This section outlines the consequences for breaches of the identity and access management policy, encompassing internal sanctions and potential civil or criminal penalties.
+• Enforcement: This section outlines the consequences for identity and access management policy breaches, encompassing internal sanctions and potential civil or criminal penalties.

 Now, let's go through a few well-known examples of access management policies, which are also security requirements for many stringent compliance regulations.